sampankumar/TGJCO-Apr2024/WRITEUP.md

-Write details of what you have done for the judges consideration here.
+Write details of what you have done for the judge's consideration here.

-This inculcating what features you have implemented, how they work, and why you think you should win.
+This should include what features you have implemented, how they work, and why you think you should win.